TinosNitso/mpv-scripts/README.md

 Video clock, multi-stereo audio-speed randomization ([aspeed](aspeed.lua)), animated mask generator ([automask](automask.lua)), dual animated spectrum ([autocomplex](autocomplex.lua)) & insta-cropping ([autocrop](autocrop.lua)) for [SMPlayer](https://smplayer.info) & [MPV](https://mpv.io)!
 Newest scripts in `mpv-scripts.zip` on GitHub.
 Toggle them by double-clicking on mute (m&m).
 Pictures, videos & audio can be drag & dropped onto SMPlayer, to light them up.
 The scripts can be opened & options edited in Notepad (no word wrap).
 I use [Notepad++](https://notepad-plus-plus.org/downloads/) on Windows, & Brackets on MacOS.
 All free for Windows, Linux & MacOS. 🙂

 To use on YouTube select Open→URL in SMPlayer.
-All toggle instantly if you disable the autocomplex `toggle_on_double_mute` option.
-The mask vanishes or re-appears, along with black-bars, & the audio switches btwn random & normal.
+Rumble, Odyssey & RedTube also directly compatible.
+Double-clicking mute makes the mask vanish or re-appear, along with black-bars, & the audio switches btwn random & normal.
 MPV has instant zoom, but unfortunately no scroll bar (to pan around with mouse, etc).
 Keyboard shortcuts only work if MPV has its own window (SMPlayer preference).

 ## Installation
 In Windows extract all `.lua` scripts from `.zip` & copy/paste them into `smplayer-portable` (or smplayer) folder.
 Then in SMPlayer Advanced Preferences enter